mridubhatnagar/blogs-backup/ckyl742n703pt95s1h5g55hfe.md

 ## **Why Hashnode?**

 - **Platform** - It is pre-built.
-I don't have to invest my time in building or fixing the platform.
+You don't have to invest your time in building or fixing the platform.
 Time in hand is finite.

 - **Community** - Community already exists.
-I have the option to decide either to share it with the community or not.
+You have the option to decide either to share your write up with the community or not.

-- **Blogs Backup** - Backup of all the published blogs is available on my personal Github.
+- **Blogs Backup** - Backup of all the published blogs is available on your personal Github.
 No data loss.
 And, making it easy to migrate in the future if needed.

 - **Distraction free** - Distraction free interface